The Error in Multivariate Linear Extrapolation with Applications to Derivative-Free Optimization: Notation and Preliminaries

 \section{Notation and Preliminaries}

-Since the research in this paper involves approximation theory and optimization, to appeal to audiences from both research fields, we provide a detailed introduction to our notation and the preliminary knowledge.
+Since this paper involves approximation theory and optimization, to appeal to audiences from both research fields, we provide a detailed introduction to our notation and the preliminary knowledge.

-Throughout the paper, vectors are denoted by boldface letters and matrices by capital letters.
+We use boldface lowercase letters for vectors and uppercase letters for matrices.
+The element in the $i$th row and $j$th column of a matrix $\bU$ will be denoted by $[\bU]_{ij}$ or $[\bU]_{i,j}$.
+All one and all zero vectors are written as $\mathbf{1}$ and $\mathbf{0}$, while $\e_i$ is the unit vector along the $i$th coordinate.
+The identity matrix and the all one square matrix are denoted by $\bI$ and $\bJ$, respectively.
+Subscripts are sometimes added to $\mathbf{1}$, $\mathbf{0}$, $\bI$, or $\bJ$ to mark their dimension.
+For example, $\bJ_{n+1}$ would be the all one square matrix of order $n+1$.
 We denote by $\|\cdot\|$ the Euclidean norm.
-The dot product between vectors or matrices of the same size, $\u\cdot\v$ or $U \cdot V$, is the summation of the entry-wise product, which are customarily denoted by $\u^T\v$ and Tr$(U^T V)$ in optimization literature.
+The dot product between vectors or matrices of the same dimension, $\u\cdot\v$ or $\bU \cdot \bV$, is the summation of the entry-wise products, which are customarily denoted by $\u^T\v$ and Tr$(\bU^T \bV)$ in optimization literature.